Penny Toss

 Objective: socialization.

-Hand-eye co-ordination.
+Hand-eye coordination.
 Exercise for the hands and arms

 Description: the individuals have to throw the ball into